gryc-inra/gryc-docker/README.md

         cd gryc
         setfacl -dR -m u:33:rwX -m u:YOUR_USERNAME:rwX var/ files/ setfacl -R -m u:33:rwX -m u:YOUR_USERNAME:rwX var/ files/

+## 4. How to configure Haproxy

+To access the site on your hostname, you need to configure a reverse proxy, that transfert traffic on the container.

+An example of configuration with haproxy is available in the folder *reverse-proxy*.
+Adapt the config, with the real domain name, and the port of the docker container.

+You can restart haproxy whith the command:

+    systemctl restart haproxy

+You can access to the HaProxy management page on: http://localhost:9000/haproxy_stats (you can change it in the conf)

 ## 4. How to save files (Blast, EMBL, ...)